organix/uFork/docs/vm.md

 This is the actor "create" primitive.
-There are several ways to provide the code and data for the new actor, however both are always specified.
+There are several ways to provide the code and data for the new actor, however both are always specified together.

  T            | X (op)      | Y (imm)     | Z (k)
 --------------|-------------|-------------|-------------